 Statement

 Working in sculptural textiles involves layered, responsive processes.
-A combination of textiles, encrusted objects, machine parts, and rescued scraps are manipulated into devices that help facilitate experiences of what is often invisible.
-These machines house tools of exploration that enable visceral interaction with the senses.
+Textiles, encrusted objects, machine parts, and rescued scraps are manipulated into structures that make palpable what is often invisible.
+These machines house tools of exploration that enable visceral encounter.